Zinka010/WatSFiC/server-purge/README.md

 #### Note: Depending on your configuration, you may need to use the pip and python commands intead

- - Open server-purge/purge-users.py
+ - Open `server-purge/purge-users.py` in your favourite editor

- - Open a terminal under server-purge/
+ - Open a terminal window in the `server-purge/` directory

  - Run `pip3 install -r requirements.txt`